pgexperts/accidentalDBA/README.md

 Accidental DBA Tutorial Files
 =============================

+Version 0.4.
+Updated for OSCON 2014 and PostgreSQL 9.3

 This repository contains files for the Accidental DBA tutorial.
 These files are required to perform the hands-on exercises.
 Importantly, there is significant setup required in order to